cmh171/CS4371Project/README.md

 --------------------------------------------

-D. Application & Endpoint Use
+E. Application & Endpoint Use
 A javascript web application will be used to serve as a "device controller", otherwise known as a device endpoint.
 The javascript web application can register new devices with the REST server and application.
 Otherwise, it periodically reads from the REST server to acquire status updates.